There's hardly a place in Switzerland that showcases nature's elements better than Flims-Laax.

 Right before we reach the chair lift, we run into some loitering cattle.

 This is only the second meadow with cattle we have to cross.
-And fortunately, they are nice bovines which even lick Mamiko's hand...
+And fortunately, they are nice bovines that even lick Mamiko's hand...

 Art and engineering in harmony with nature